fhellwig/pkgfinder/README.md

 Given a node.js application, calling `pkgfinder()` finds the `package.json` file and returns an object having the following three properties:

-- `name`: the name property from the `package.json` file
+- `name`: {string} the name property from the `package.json` file
-- `directory`: the directory containing the `package.json` file
+- `directory`: {string} the directory containing the `package.json` file
-- `resolve`: a convenience function that resolves the argument against the directory
+- `resolve`: {function} a convenience function that resolves the argument against the directory
+- `isCurrent`: {boolean} true if the current working directory is the same as the package directory

 ## Usage